xebialabs-community/xld-skytap-plugin/README.md

 * Copy the latest JAR file from the [releases page](https://github.com/xebialabs-community/xld-skytap-plugin/releases) into the `XL_DEPLOY|RELEASE_SERVER/plugins` directory.
 * Restart the XL Deploy server.

-## Features/Usage/Types/Tasks
+## Usage

 ### Prerequisites to Configuring the Skytap Provisioning Package

 #### Get the ID for your Skytap Template

 Within Skytap, click on the template to display it.
-Note the number within the browser url that follows https://cloud.skytap.com/templates/&lt;ID Number&gt;
+Note the number within the browser url that follows https://cloud.skytap.com/templates/&lt;ID Number is here&gt;

 ![Skytap_GetTemplateID](images/GetTemplateID.png)

 #### Add Metadata Note to Template VM

-Information about creating the Metadata text can be found below.
+Information about creating the Metadata Note can be found at the end of this document.
 Within Skytap, click on the template to display it.
 Then, click on the VM in the list you wish to add the note to.
 Notes must be added to the template at the VM level, not at the Template level.
-You can assure you are viewing and configuring a VM by observing that 'vms' is in the browser url.
+You can be assured you are viewing and configuring a VM by observing that 'vms' is in the browser url.

 Click the 'Leave A Note' link, paste the Metadata note into the text area then click 'Post The Note' to save.